Should you use an app to track your mileage?

-You can use a paper log or a spreadsheet to track the miles you’ve driven near the time of the trip - e.g. after each trip or at the end of the workday.
+You can use a paper log or a spreadsheet to track the mileage you’ve driven near the time of the trip - e.g. after each trip or at the end of the workday.
 You should always include the required details for each trip as described above - not just the distance, but the time, destination and purpose of the drive.
 If you drive often, it can take a while to write down every trip detail, and of course, we’ve all forgotten to record trips in the past!
-In this case, a mileage tracking app could be just the solution for you.
+In this case, an app to track miles could be just the solution for you.

-Apps for tracking mileage can track your driving in real-time and save you the hassle of inputting information about every drive you take.
+The best apps for tracking mileage can track your driving in real time and save you the hassle of inputting information about every drive you take.
 You simply open the app and start tracking - the app will then record your trip while you are driving.
-Once you finish your trip - simply stop the app from tracking - you’ll have a recorded trip including the start and end time, start and endpoints, and you’ll be able to specify the purpose of your trip.
+Once you finish your trip - simply stop the app from tracking - you’ll have a logged trip including the start and end time, start and endpoints, and you’ll be able to specify the purpose of your trip.

-Some apps for keeping track of mileage offer automatic tracking too - no need to even open the app.
+Some apps for keeping track of mileage offer automatic tracking too - no need to even open the app to track your mileage.
+For example, we offer free automatic mileage tracking that will start recording a trip every time you move above a certain speed, as well as a mileage tracker device to go together with your app when you purchase your yearly subscription.
 By pairing the Driversnote app with an iBeacon - a low energy Bluetooth device that you place in your car - Driversnote offers a proven automatic tracking solution.
 The iBeacon will prompt your phone to start tracking a trip every time you get in your vehicle and start driving.
 When you exit your vehicle, the app will stop recording your trip.
 You’ll have all of the required information, as well as a very timely record of your trips.